jxnl/blog/docs/writing/posts/consulting.md

 I've now drilled down my niche to be around the thesis that 'RAG applications are shitty recommendation systems and I can bring years of experience to help you build a better one.'

 Now I focus on working with experienced founders who have raised a series A and are looking to build a RAG application and make at least 500k.
 They are prequalified based on 'hunger' and to benefit from what someone can bring to the value equation, rather than hiring a contractor as form of labor arbitrage.

+### Scaling Out

+These days, there are a few ways to scale your business.
+While I'm choosing not to, I cannot properly comment on this.
+I do recognize that there are a couple of ways to scale your business: by building a product or by productizing your own knowledge, or scaling out with labor.
+Here are my thoughts:

+1. Product: Unless we are niched down to a specific industry and build a product that serves that industry, it's going to be hard to build a product that makes sense.
+I'm not interested in productizing [instructor](https://github.com/jxnl/instructor).

+2. Knowledge: This is probably closest to what I would do.
+You can imagine writing a book or giving out food content as a way of marketing my own services and increasing my value, or producing educational content with a partner.
+I can definitely imagine selling a $15 PDF or some video series if it made sense.
+But as a function of recurring revenue, it's not worth what I can make.
+This is probably in line with the [Reagon Beta Paradox](https://en.wikipedia.org/wiki/Region-beta_paradox), but I think in the long run, a book of my consulting experience could make sense.

+3. Services: Since my goal is to only work about 25 to 30 hours a week, it doesn't make any sense to come around here and take on more responsibility.

 ## The future